alardus/candybox/README.md

 RPi router
 ==========

-Turn your RPi into router for Beeline (Corbina) ISP
+Turn your RPi into router for Beeline (ex.
+Corbina) ISP

 **What do you need to run it**
   * Raspberry Pi Model B